 830.11.2 Exceptions.
 830.11.1 shall not apply to any truck being used by a public utility, delivery company, moving company or similar company while it is actually being used in the furtherance of the business of the company or any truck used in conjunction with an authorized construction site during a period that construction shall be actually taking place including non-working hours and holidays.
 830.11.3 Purpose and Intent.
-The purpose of this subsection shall be to regulate the parking of large vehicles on public streets, alleys or roadways regulated or supervised by the City because the vehicles can create a nuisance and can be detrimental to the public health, safety, prosperity, good order and general welfare by obstructing the view of drivers of operating vehicles or by interfering with orderly passage of traffic on streets and other public properties regulated or supervised by the City.
+The purpose of this subsection shall be to regulate the parking of large vehicles on public streets, alleys or roadways regulated or supervised by the City because the vehicles can create a nuisance and can be detrimental to the public health, safety, prosperity, good order and general welfare by obstructing the view of drivers of operating vehicles or by interfering with orderly passage of traffic on streets and other public properties regulated or supervised by the City or by otherwise adversely affecting public roadways regulated or supervised by the City.
 (Am.
 Ord.
 2009-03, passed 7-6-09)